Puig (company): 20th century

 One of the key milestones in the international expansion was the agreement reached in the 1980s with the Venezuelan designer Carolina Herrera in New York City to create and market all her fragrances.
 Years later, in 1995, Carolina Herrera fashion business area also joined Puig.

 In 1997, Puig reached an agreement with Antonio Banderas for the creation and subsequent commercialization of the brand Antonio Banderas Fragrances.
 The following year the company acquired the brand Nina Ricci, keeping up with the policy of acquiring prestigious brands.
 In 1999 the Puig family refounded the company, renaming it "Puig Beauty & Fashion Group", but maintaining the same structure and the three business lines: fashion, fragrances, and cosmetics.

-Puig acquired Spanish companies Perfumes Gal and Myrurgia.
+Puig acquired Spanish companies Perfumes Gal and Myrurgia,company that belonged to Monegal, Ramon Monegal's company.
 Also as the result of these procurements the brands Adolfo Dominguez, Massimo Dutti, and Heno de Pravia, among others, were assimilated into Puig.

+2000s

 In 2002, the Japanese fashion firm Comme des Garçons joined the company and only a year later it was the turn of the Italian Prada.
 Both companies became part of Puig’s catalogue of fragrances.

 Marc Puig, member of the third generation of the family, became the General Director and eventually CEO in 2007, leaving Manuel Puig as vice president.
 In 2008 the new management reached an agreement with the Colombian singer Shakira for the development of her fragrances.

 In 2009 Puig Beauty & Fashion Group changed its trade name for the second time, becoming known simply as Puig.